OpenDSA/OpenDSA/RST/source/Development/ListAnalysis.rst

 of elements that are actually stored.
 This data structure is known as a
 :dfn:`dynamic array`.
-Both the Java and C++/STL ``Vector`` classes implement a dynamic array.
+For example, both the Java and C++/STL ``Vector`` classes implement a dynamic array, and JavaScript arrays are always dynamic.
-Dynamic arrays allow the programmer to get around the limitation on the standard array that its size cannot be changed once the array has been created.
+Dynamic arrays allow the programmer to get around the limitation on the traditional array that its size cannot be changed once the array has been created.
 This also means that space need not be allocated to the dynamic array until it is to be used.
 The disadvantage of this approach is that it takes time to deal